tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 #### Member Service

-The Member Service introduces 11 new methods:
+The Member Service introduces 12 new methods:

 1. getCurrentTerm: Static method that retrieves the current term.
+2. getTerms: Static method that retrieves terms from the last two years.
 3. getMembers: Retrieves all members of an organization.
 4. getMemberById: Retrieves a single member.
 5. getMembersByTerm: Retrieves all members of an organization based on a provided term.
+6. getMembersByOrgAndUser: Retrieves a single member associated with an organization and a user.
-6. getUserMemberships: Retrieves all members associated with a user.
+7. getUserMemberships: Retrieves all members associated with a user.
-7. getUserMembershipsByTerm: Retrieves all members associated with a user based on a provided term.
+8. getUserMembershipsByTerm: Retrieves all members associated with a user based on a provided term.
-8. addMember: Creates a new member, giving a user membership of an organization.
+9. addMember: Creates a new member, giving a user membership of an organization.
-9. deleteMember: Deletes a member, revokes a user's membership of an organization.
+10. deleteMember: Deletes a member, revokes a user's membership of an organization.
-10. updateMember: Updates a member.
+11. updateMember: Updates a member.
-11. joinOrganizationWithExistingDetails: Joins an organization and applies existing member metadata to all members already associated with the user of the current term.
+12. joinOrganizationWithExistingDetails: Joins an organization and applies existing member metadata to all members already associated with the user of the current term.

 These methods are used to create, retrieve, update, and delete members from the backend.
 This service's purpose is to interact with members in the backend.

 #### Applicant Service

-The Applicant Service introduces 5 new methods:
+The Applicant Service introduces 6 new methods:

 1. getApplicants: Retrieves all applicants of an organization.
 2. getApplicant: Retrieves a single applicant.
+3. getUserApplications: Retrieves all applications a user has submitted.
-3. createApplicant: Creates an applicant when an application is submitted.
+4. createApplicant: Creates an applicant when an application is submitted.
-4. updateApplicant: Updates the status of the applicant (Accepted, Rejected, or Pending).
+5. updateApplicant: Updates the status of the applicant (Accepted, Rejected, or Pending).
-5. removeApplicant: Deletes the applicant.
+6. removeApplicant: Deletes the applicant.

 These methods are used to create, retrieve, update, and delete applicants from the backend.
 This service's purpose is to interact with applicants in the backend.